Tipping in Ireland is like an arcane art mastered by only a few enlightened individuals. The rest of us mere mortals will have to just fumble along.

 Here are some pointers in the right direction.
 Though one can safely say that there are no hard and fast rules.

 In Irish restaurants, you will generally find one of three options, already outlined on the menu for your convenience:

 - "A Service Charge of x % (or € x) will apply" - this means what it says, your final bill will be subject to an additional charge for service.
 Whether you want it or not.
 No further tips are necessary.

-- "Service included" - this means that the prices are a flat rate, no tips are required and the prices are final.
+- "Service included" - this means that the prices are a flat rate and that the owner has factored in a decent wage for his serving staff (actually, Ireland has a legally binding minimal wage).
+In theory, at least.
+No tips are required and the prices are final.
+Strictly speaking.

-In general no tips are expected.
-They are welcome nonetheless and for excellent or unusual services a few Euros (the classic "fiver", a five Euro note) are appropriate.
+Irish accommodation providers in general no tips are expected.
+They are welcome nonetheless and for excellent or unusual services a few Euros (the classic "fiver", a five Euro note, comes in handy) are appropriate.

-Again tips are not really expected but no taxi driver will object if you ask him to round the bill a bit.
+Again tips are not really expected but no taxi driver, especially in the cities, will object if you ask him to round the bill up a bit.

 Most of these will have a bowl or other receptacle near the cash register, complete with a subtle reminder that tips are appreciated.
 These then usually are made up of some loose change.